-The Kent, Surrey and Sussex Applied Research Collaboration (ARCKSS) brings together NHS Trusts, local authorities, universities, communities and other partners to support the development of innovative research to improve health and social care for patients and families in the south east.
+The Kent Surrey Sussex Applied Research Collaboration (ARC KSS) brings together NHS Trusts, local authorities, universities, communities and other partners to support the development of innovative research to improve health and social care for patients and families in the south east.

 The collaboration, coordinated by Sussex Partnership NHS Foundation Trust, is designed to ensure the learning from research is used more quickly and systematically to improve patient care.

 KSS AHSN has recruited Implementation Leads to work on the ARC KSS’s four core research themes:

 - Living well with Dementia: translating research to better care to help people to live well with dementia – led by Kath Sykes

 - Social Care: person-centred, community-based social care – led by Becky Sharp